About the W.E.A.N. Director...

 JANICE Y. JACKSON, MS

 Janice Y. Jackson, MS, is the Creator and Program Director of W.E.A.N.
 Her beginnings in higher education began at Baltimore City Community College.
 There, she earned two Associate of Arts degrees, one in Human Services and the other one in Mental Health.
-From there Janice received a Wilson Transfer Scholarship to attend the University of Baltimore where she earned a bachelor's degree in Human Services as well as a Master of Science degree in Human Service Administrarion.
-Presently, Janice is employed at the University of Baltimore where she is an adjunct professor teaching psychology and ethics to undergraduate and graduate students.
+From there Janice received a Wilson Transfer Scholarship to attend the University of Baltimore where she earned a bachelor's degree in Human Services as well as a Master of Science degree in Human Service Administration.
+Presently, Janice is employed at the University of Baltimore where she is an adjunct professor teaching Ethical Studies to undergraduate students.

-During the twenty-five years of her disABILITY she has founded two support groups, We Are Able People (W.R.A.P.), and Women On Wheels & Walking (W.O.W.W.).
+During the 37 years of her disABILITY she has founded three support groups, We Are Able People (W.R.A.P.), We Are Able People 2 (W.R.A.P.
+2) and Women On Wheels & Walking (W.O.W.W.).
 These support groups were used as a mentoring tool to help women with disABILITIES live successfully with their challenges.

 Janice is a writer and poet.
 Her writings have appeared in Essence Magazine, Accent for Living Magazine, the book Body and Soul, the Baltimore Sun, Horizons Newspaper, Prince Georges Journal, and the Afro Newspaper.
 She has also written a line of disABILITY poetry.

 Janice prior to accident at age 24.